We have just carried out the preliminary adjustments of the development of the image.

 Usually the noise reduction algorithms of the development software cause a further loss of precision.
 This is not the case with PhotoLab which, on the contrary, with its DeepPRIME processing, combines it with an enhancement of the details for an amazing result.

-tutorial “Mastery of PhotoLab – Noise Reduction” for all the details on the application of this correction.
+See the tutorial “Mastery of PhotoLab – Noise Reduction” for all the details on the application of this correction.

 The PhotoLab main preview reflects the corrections made to the image except for noise reduction, no matter which mode is selected, where it always displays the correction made by the HQ (High Quality) algorithm.
 The particular operation of the PRIME and DeepPRIME modes does not allow live display.